top of page

 When Are Solar Feasibility Studies Not Necessary?

-The vast majority of installations benefit from a solar feasibility analysis to ensure that the proposed project realizes the desired goals.
+Most installations benefit from a solar feasibility analysis to ensure that the proposed project realizes the desired goals.
 The depth of the study varies by the project size, potential issues, and stakeholder demands.
 Even for an off-grid solar project, it’s helpful to determine if the proposed clean energy system will meet the renewable energy needs of the occupants, even if not performing a full analysis.

 Kickstart Your Next Project With a Solar Energy Feasibility Study